Australian-Internet-Observatory/aio-periodic-archiving-daemon/GUIDE.md

 This design is configurable by the following strings:

-`config.json -> strings -> countdown.html -> COUNTDOWN_HEADING`
+`config.json → strings → countdown.html → COUNTDOWN_HEADING`<br>

-The heading of the countdown page.
+_The heading of the countdown page._

-`config.json -> strings -> countdown.html -> COUNTDOWN_HEADING_ALT`
+`config.json → strings → countdown.html → COUNTDOWN_HEADING_ALT`<br>

-The heading of the countdown page also - however ending with an ellipsis.
+_The heading of the countdown page also - however ending with an ellipsis._

-`config.json -> strings -> countdown.html -> COUNTDOWN_LEAD`
+`config.json → strings → countdown.html → COUNTDOWN_LEAD`<br>

-The blurb of the countdown page.
+_The blurb of the countdown page._

-`config.json -> strings -> countdown.html -> COUNTDOWN_PAUSED_MODAL_HEADING`
+`config.json → strings → countdown.html → COUNTDOWN_PAUSED_MODAL_HEADING`<br>

-The heading of the modal that displays when the countdown page is paused.
+_The heading of the modal that displays when the countdown page is paused._

-`config.json -> strings -> countdown.html -> COUNTDOWN_PAUSED_MODAL_TEXT`
+`config.json → strings → countdown.html → COUNTDOWN_PAUSED_MODAL_TEXT`<br>

-The text of the modal that displays when the countdown page is paused.
+_The text of the modal that displays when the countdown page is paused._

-`config.json -> strings -> countdown.html -> BUTTON_PAUSE_FOR_24HRS_TEXT`
+`config.json → strings → countdown.html → BUTTON_PAUSE_FOR_24HRS_TEXT`<br>

-The text that displays on the button that pauses the archiving process, and by extension, the countdown.
+_The text that displays on the button that pauses the archiving process, and by extension, the countdown._

-`config.json -> strings -> countdown.html -> BUTTON_CANCEL_PROCESS_TEXT`
+`config.json → strings → countdown.html → BUTTON_CANCEL_PROCESS_TEXT`<br>

-The text that displays on the button that cancels the archiving process, and by extension, the countdown.
+_The text that displays on the button that cancels the archiving process, and by extension, the countdown._

 ##### Archiving Process